AXIOM|

 8%

-Scoring Profiles
+Scoring profiles

 Five built-in profiles adjust signal group weights for specific CRE use cases.
 The underlying data and sub-score calculations remain the same — only the group-level emphasis changes.